- 2 pork tenderloins, each about 12 ounces, silver skin removed

 - 1 red apple, such as Macoun, Cortland, or Pink Lady

-Position a rack closest to the broiler and preheat to high.
+1. Position a rack closest to broiler and preheat to high.

-Meanwhile, whisk the vinegar with the soy sauce, mirin, lime juice, and ginger in a glass measuring cup.
-Gradually whisk in the peanut and sesame oils.
-Toss the cabbage, radicchio, scallions, and bell pepper in a large bowl with 1/4 cup of the vinaigrette.
-Grate the apple (with the skin but not the seeds) directly into the slaw, and toss again.
+3. Whisk vinegar with soy sauce, mirin, lime juice, and ginger in a medium bowl.
+Gradually whisk in peanut and sesame oils.
+Toss cabbage, radicchio, scallions, and bell pepper in a large bowl with 1/4 cup vinaigrette.
+Grate apple (with skin but not seeds) directly into slaw, and toss again.
 Season, to taste, with salt and pepper.

-Slice the pork and divide among 4 plates.
-Garnish with some of the slaw and drizzle with remaining vinaigrette.
+4. Slice pork and divide among 4 plates and garnish with some slaw and drizzle with remaining vinaigrette.
 Serve.